Fire sweeps through Saudi hospital, at least 24 dead

 But Eissa Amaish, whose sister was killed in the fire, blamed the hospital's management.
 "What happened in this hospital was a crime of murder," he told al-Arabiya.
 "This hospital was not equipped at all to deal with a fire."

-In a brief statement, Falih said he recognized the ministry had failed, but that it was too early to identify the causes of the disaster and a committee would investigate them.
+In a brief statement, Falih said he recognised the ministry had failed, but that it was too early to identify the causes of the disaster and a committee would investigate them.

 "When we have deaths like this number, there is no doubt that there is a failure in the system of the ministry of health, and we would like to ensure that this will not occur again at any other hospital," he said.